voltpop/vp-website/_pages/about-us.markdown

 ---

 ## Seizing the potential
-Volt Populous specializes in wide variety of technologies.
+Volt Populous specializes in a wide variety of technologies.
 Our goal is to use creative and appropriate solutions to help you get things done.

 ## People Power
 At VoltPopulous, our mission is people: From the people who create solutions to the people that use them, our goal is to ensure that everybody has what they need to do their thing.